Beach Club Vibes

 Artrutx Sea Club

-Sunset terrace and cocktails at Artrutx Sea Club by Cap d'Artrutx lighthouse
+Sunset terrace and cocktails at Artrutx Sea Club, Cap d'Artrutx lighthouse, Menorca

 Artrutx Sea Club is at the Cap d'Artrutx lighthouse on Menorca's southwest tip.
-Sunset dominates the reviews with 1,039 mentions, the highest of any tag across all 18 clubs on this page.
-It's the place to be on the island when the light drops.
+Sunset is the defining experience here.
+It's the thing every review mentions, more consistently than at any other club on this page.

 The menu covers Mediterranean food with some standout items.
-Cheesecake gets 98 mentions.
-Mahón cheese and red prawns (aristeus antennatus) show up too.
-DJs play regularly, and there's rooftop seating alongside the main terrace.
+Cheesecake gets unusual attention in reviews, alongside Mahón cheese and red prawns.
+DJs play regularly, with rooftop seating alongside the main terrace.

 Arena Beach Menorca

-Pool area and Balinese beds at Arena Beach Menorca in Arenal d'en Castell
+Pool area and Balinese beds at Arena Beach Menorca, Arenal d'en Castell, Menorca

-Arena Beach Menorca is an adults-only beach club right on the sand at Arenal d'en Castell, one of Menorca's most popular beaches.
-The setup includes Balinese beds, a pool area and an artificial beach they call Cala Moga.
+Arena Beach Menorca is adults-only, right on the sand at Arenal d'en Castell, one of Menorca's most popular beaches.
+The setup includes Balinese beds, a pool and an artificial beach they call Cala Moga.

 The on-site Thai Garden restaurant serves proper Thai food alongside Mediterranean dishes.
 Cocktails run €15-20 and mains €20-40.
-Live DJs play through the afternoon and into the evening, shifting the mood from relaxed to social after sunset.
+Live DJs play through the afternoon and into the evening, shifting the mood after sunset.

 Part of the Lago Resort Menorca complex.
 Open May through October.
 Balinese bed reservations come with minimum spend requirements that vary by season.